Speculative realism: Transcendental nihilism

 In Nihil Unbound: Enlightenment and Extinction, Ray Brassier defends what Michael Austin, Paul Ennis, Fabio Gironi term as transcendental nihilism.
 He maintains that philosophy has avoided the traumatic idea of extinction, instead attempting to find meaning in a world conditioned by the very idea of its own annihilation.
 Thus Brassier critiques both the phenomenological and hermeneutic strands of continental philosophy as well as the vitality of thinkers like Gilles Deleuze, who work to ingrain meaning in the world and stave off the "threat" of nihilism.
 Instead, drawing on thinkers such as Alain Badiou, François Laruelle, Paul Churchland and Thomas Metzinger, Brassier defends a view of the world as inherently devoid of meaning.
 That is, rather than avoiding nihilism, Brassier embraces it as the truth of reality.
 Brassier concludes from his readings of Badiou and Laruelle that the universe is founded on the nothing, but also that philosophy is the "organon of extinction," that it is only because life is conditioned by its own extinction that there is thought at all.
 Brassier then defends a radically anti-correlationist philosophy proposing that Thought is conjoined not with Being, but with Non-Being.

 This nihilistic trend within speculative thought has been simultaneously embraced and rejected by Drew M. Dalton.
 For Dalton, while Being must inevitably be acknowledged as a movement towards Non-Being, or what he calls "unbecoming," he argues that the ontological fact of annihilation does not necessarily annihilate or invalidate human attempts to derive or develop normative values or synthetic metaphysical meanings from the nature of Being.
 Instead, he claims, it grounds the possibility of seeing in "unbecoming" another set of meanings and values all together.
 Hence, his suggestion that a full reckoning with the fact of annihilation should not result in "the nihilation of metaphysics," but instead the development of a "metaphysics of nihilation."
 This is something he attempts to accomplish in his The Matter of Evil: From Speculative Realism to Ethical Pessimism.
+In Speculative Realism: An Introduction, Graham Harman refers to Brassier's position as "Prometheanism".